The compliance officer

 - Readiness to work on new projects coming from different stakeholders.

-Case Study 3: Compliance Officer, MLRO UK, Kraken Digital Asset Exchange, London, England.
+Case Study 3: Compliance Officer, MLRO UK, Kraken Digital Asset Exchange, London, England

 As one of the largest and most trusted digital asset platforms globally, we are empowering people to experience the life-changing potential of crypto.
 Trusted by over 8 million consumer and pro traders, institutions, and authorities worldwide - our unique combination of products, services, and global expertise is helping tip the scales towards mass crypto adoption.
 But we’re only just getting started.
 We want to be pioneers in crypto and add value to the everyday lives of billions.
 Now is not the time to sit on the sidelines.
 Join us to bring crypto to the world.